RTEMS/rtems-docs/eng/req/items.rst

 Interface Return Directive
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+A value of this type shall be of one of the following variants:

+* The value may be a set of attributes.
 This set of attributes specifies an interface return.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

   return
       The attribute value shall be an optional string.
 It shall describe the interface return for unspecified return values.

   return-values
       The attribute value shall be a list.
 Each list element shall be an :ref:`SpecTypeInterfaceReturnValue`.

+* There may by be no value (null).

 This type is used by the following types: